-Biden hits 50 day milestone of going without a formal news conference as president
+Biden hits 50-day milestone of going without a formal news conference as president

 "It is extraordinary, but predictable," former Trump White House press secretary and Fox News analyst Kayleigh McEnany said.
 "I remember I warned reporters, in a joking way, when it was clear Biden was the incoming president, they should get used to the feeling of not seeing a president regularly."

-McEnany recalled a period after the election when the former president kept away from the media, after it became clear he had been defeated.
+McEnany recalled a period after the election when the former president kept away from the media after it became clear he had been defeated.

 "Trump was absent and it was shell shock," McEnany said, recalling reporters asking when they would next see Trump.
 "The media got so used to access and regular access and press conferences."